 Of course, you can add things to your chicken salad, especially because there are not a lot of additional flavors already; it’s kind of a neutral base.
 Add a little Frank’s Red Hot and & stuff mini bells or jalapenos for some quick poppers.
 Serve as is or heat, with cheese and/or wrapped in bacon.
 Make wraps: Take the flavor Southwestern by adding in sharp red or Pickled Red Onion, cool, crunchy diced bell pepper and if you’d like a drizzle of taco sauce.
 Morph it into something on the Asian side with sour Pickled Daikon and Carrot, spicy chilis, a sprig of cilantro and a cool sliver or two of cucumber.

 Or maybe you have another way to use Chicken Salad!
 Share if you do.

 Around the House:

 There’s never been anything like this amount of animals in the 20 years I’ve lived here.
 It’s a vermin fest.
 Unfortunately, residual animals that have decided to nest near all that food (mostly in my yard and gardens) have become habituated & are a huge issue.
-The newest feeder that they placed on city property just feet away from my bedroom is now gone.
+The newest feeder that they placed on city property just feet away from my bedroom (my house backs on a dead-end alley so the feeder was on city property) is now gone.
 I gottta admit these guys are fun to watch, but animal feeding can cause serious issues for neighbors.
 Myself, I’m a huge animal lover, but I’m all about a people-first policy.
 Please excuse my sick sense of humor in the photos below!